OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/servicenow.md

 ServiceNow tracks incident, change, and problem history in the sys\_audit table.
 Enabling auditing tracks the creation and update of audited records.
 Audit must be enabled on the entity table (for example, not to its import set table but to the actual entity table like incident, problem, etc).
 To enable audit for a table, please refer [Enabling audit for a table](servicenow.md#turn-on-auditing-history-for-a-table).

-## Enable OpsHub Integration Manager for ServiceNow instance
+## Enable <code class="expression">space.vars.SITENAME</code> for ServiceNow instance

-*   OpsHub Integration Manager must be enabled for the ServiceNow instance.
+*   <code class="expression">space.vars.SITENAME</code> must be enabled for the ServiceNow instance.
 You can get this app from ServiceNow appStore: [ServiceNow App Store](https://store.servicenow.com/sn_appstore_store.do#!/store/application/8e6f0b610f8ce6001f6fc3ace1050ebb)

     <p align="center">
       <img src="../assets/Snow_Store.png" width="1500" />
     </p>

-* On the OpsHub Integration Manager App page, click on **Get** and provide your ServiceNow HI Credentials.
+* On the <code class="expression">space.vars.SITENAME</code> App page, click on **Get** and provide your ServiceNow HI Credentials.
-*   You will see OpsHub Integration Manager for ServiceNow in Downloads tab by navigating **System Applications -> Applications** in your ServiceNow instance [The example below shows OpsHub Integration Manager for ServiceNow Enterprise].
-Click on Install for OpsHub Integration Manager for ServiceNow applications.
+*   You will see <code class="expression">space.vars.SITENAME</code> for ServiceNow in Downloads tab by navigating **System Applications -> Applications** in your ServiceNow instance [The example below shows <code class="expression">space.vars.SITENAME</code> for ServiceNow Enterprise].
+Click on Install for <code class="expression">space.vars.SITENAME</code> for ServiceNow applications.

     <p align="center">
      <img src="../assets/Snow2.png" width="800" />
     </p>

-* On successful installation, OpsHub Integration Manager for ServiceNow application will be available.
+* On successful installation, <code class="expression">space.vars.SITENAME</code> for ServiceNow application will be available.

 ## Configure import set table and transformation map